 For hundreds of years, people across the world have reached for cannabis to treat pain.
-In 2020, this hasn’t changed; in fact, now more than ever before do we have such a vast range of cannabis products to choose from!
+This rings true to this day, but now we have more options than ever before in terms of the sheer number of cannabis products that are out there to choose from.

 When it comes to chronic back pain, which affects one half of all Americans, knowing which cannabis product could be the best fit can be tricky.
 When faced with such a plethora of choices (and conflicting anecdotal reviews at the click of a button), the search can certainly be overwhelming!